KiandaBPM/KiandaBPM.github.io/getting-started.md

 ## Creating your first process

-Once you have setup your identity you should be able to quickly progress to starting creating quick forms or full-blown processes with Kianda.
+Once you have setup your identity you should be able to quickly progress to start creating quick forms or full-blown processes with Kianda.

 Creating your first process in Kianda starts with designing your first form.

 Because Kianda is a forms-based process automation platform it all starts with a form.
-It might be a simple contact form or something else more complex but soon you will be able to add more forms like "Follow-up form" or even a "Closure form".
+It might be a simple contact form or something else more complex, but soon you will be able to add more forms like "Follow-up form" or even a "Closure form".

 Although Kianda aims to be intuitive and easy to get started it is never difficult to over-engineer.
 So at Kianda we always recommend doing some simple planning before you actually design your first form.

-It could be something as simple as a quick drawing or as we use a spreadsheet where you quickly log the key components, fields or rules that should be needed in the process.
+It could be something as simple as a quick flow chart or as we use a spreadsheet where you quickly log the key components, fields or rules that should be needed in the process.

 In general, we normally include the following key steps to build a process in an agile manner: